kasun04/nio-reactor/README.md

 ## Reactor Pattern

 The reactor design pattern was introduced as a general architecture to implement event-driven systems.
-In order to solve our original problem of implementing a server application that can handle thousands of simultaneous client connections, Reactor pattern provides a way in which we can listen to the events (incoming connections/requests) with a synchronous demultiplexing strategy, so that when an incoming event occurs, it is dispatched to a service provider (handler) that can handle this event.
+To solve our original problem of implementing a server application that can handle thousands of simultaneous client connections, Reactor pattern provides a way in which we can listen to the events (incoming connections/requests) with a synchronous demultiplexing strategy so that when an incoming event occurs, it is dispatched to a service provider (handler) that can handle this event.

-Let's have a detailed look at each key participants in Reactor pattern, which are depicted in the following class diagram.
+Let's have a detailed look at each key participant in the Reactor pattern, which is depicted in the following class diagram.

 ![Reactor Pattern](https://wso2.com/files/ESB_1.png)